 But it’s not just Bono who can put a fatherly arm around a truculent starlet and offer them tips for the long haul.
 Some of music’s elder statesmen (and wildest rogues) have offered a helping hand from time to time.

-In time for Father’s Day this Sunday, let take a look at five great advice givers from the world of rock and pop:
+To celebrate the release of the documentary Bruce Springsteen: In His Own Words (airing Sunday on BBC America, 10/9c), let’s take a look at five great advice givers — including The Boss — from the world of rock and pop:

 It might seem a little controlling or coercive, but like a lot of dads, the U2 frontman is chockfull of advice whenever a band threatens to take residence in his band’s hallowed arena.
 He’s offered “the Bono talk” to everyone from Kurt Cobain and the Strokes to Oasis, Coldplay and The Chainsmokers (see above).